Chaikungza/SQL-Project/Case Study - Danny's Diner.md

 ```
 <ins>Explain the code<ins>

-1.Use "Distinct" for count the day (Not repeat day) of visited each customer from sales table.
+- Use "Distinct" for count the day (Not repeat day) of visited each customer from sales table.

 <ins>Answer the question<ins>
 | customer_id | Qty_day |